The lie of "Quranic Abrogation"

 1- The subject of 5:106 is witnessing the will of someone who is dying, or near death.
 The subject of 65:2 is witnessing a divorce.

-2- In the situation of travel, a dying person may not have much time left, and since equitable relatives may not be available in time, thus God wavered the condition of the witnesses being from among the relatives, so that the will is witnessed in time before the death of the person.
+2- In the situation of travel, a dying person may not have much time left, and since equitable relatives may not be available at the time, God wavered the condition of the witnesses being from among the relatives, so that the will is witnessed in time before the death of the person.

 3- The case of divorce does not present such immediate urgency, and thus the condition of equitable witnesses from among the relatives stands.

-If the scholars state that the words "I fear, if I disobeyed my Lord, the retribution of an awesome day" are invalidated, are they saying that the prophet no longer has to fear God?!!!
+If the scholars state that the words "I fear, should I disobey my Lord, the punishment of a Great Day" are invalidated, are they saying that the Prophet no longer has to fear God?

-To demonstrate the truth of these verses and their implications it is necessary first to examine in the light of the Quran what is forgiven by God, and which can be implied under 48:2, and what is never forgiven by God and thus must be feared according to 6:15.
+To demonstrate the truth of these verses and their implications, it is necessary first to understand what can be forgiven by God, and thus can be included by the words in 48:2, as opposed to what can never be forgiven by God and thus can be included in the context of 6:15.

-We are told in the Quran that God forgives all sins except idol worship (setting partners with God):
+We read in the Quran that God forgives all sins except shirk (setting partners with God):

 We are also told that this warning applies to all people, including God’s messengers.
-To affirm that even Muhammad was not excluded from this warning, we see God specifically warning Muhammad against idolatry:
+Prophet Muhammad was not excluded from this warning, we see God specifically warning Muhammad against idolatry: